-We envision a river recognized and celebrated for its intrinsic values.
-A river where the water is clear, clean and safe to swim in, where fish and wildlife are healthy and abundant, and where scenic bluffs and cultural treasures are protected.
+Friends of the Mississippi River envisions a river that is recognized and celebrated for its intrinsic values.
+Imagine with us a river where the water is clear and clean and safe to swim in, where fish and wildlife are healthy and abundant, and where scenic bluffs and cultural treasures are protected.

-We envision a river accessible to all and a community that actively embraces this river ethic, welcoming of its role as the Mississippi River’s steward for current and future generations.
+Envision a river accessible to all and a community that actively embraces this river ethic and welcomes its role as the Mississippi River’s steward for current and future generations.

 We believe all of us are accountable for the health of the Mississippi River, its creatures and the communities that live along its banks and rely upon its waters.

 We believe our society must meet the needs of the present without compromising the ability of future generations to meet their own needs.

 Through thoughtful and decisive action, we inspire and engage others to protect the Mississippi River.

 We cannot succeed alone.
 We work with others because our outcomes are better and more lasting when driven by strong and diverse partnerships.

 We do what is right for the Mississippi River.
 Our decisions and actions are clearly and proudly aligned with our mission and values.

 We pursue our mission with professionalism, bringing to bear deep understanding, creativity and technical proficiency.